splunk/public-o11y-docs/sp-oncall/get-started/how-to-contact-splunk-on-call-support.rst

    1. If you do not have an option to open a case in the support portal, please reach out via Live Chat in the `Splunk On-Call portal <https://portal.victorops.com/membership/?redirectTo=https%3A%2F%2Fportal.victorops.com%2Fclient%2Fvictorops#/>`__.
-      If you don’t have access to your On-Call instance, please `call our hotline to be routed to On-Call
+      If you don't have access to your On-Call instance, please `call our hotline to be routed to On-Call
       Support <https://www.splunk.com/en_us/about-splunk/contact-us.html#customer-support>`__.